rootCircle/WhyTheHeck/README.md

     ```

 7. 🔄 Create a Pull Request (PR) on GitHub, providing details about the new buggy code and its purpose.

-This way, you can contribute by both fixing existing bugs and adding new ones for others to tackle.

 ## **Bug Reporting**